trustworthy-ml-resources/trustworthy-ml-resources.github.io/_conferences/neurips22.md

   - name: explainability
   - name: causality
 ---
 This collection includes resources from the NeurIPS conference 2022.
-To add an accepted submission, please fill out the following form: LINK
+To add an accepted submission, please fill out the following [this form](https://forms.gle/rQQUN2zJQMKGwA7J6).
+Thank you!

-If your contribution was accepted at the co-located ML4H symposium, feel free to add it (add ML4H under session).
+If your contribution was accepted at the co-located ML4H symposium, please feel free to add it (add ML4H under session).

 ## fairness